Tel Socho, near Elah Valley, is known for its lupine flowers. It is also mentioned in the Bible as one of the cities conquered by Joshua.

 When to visit Tel Socho?

-Lupine bloom during spring.
+Lupine blooms during spring.
 The peak of the bloom is usually February and March.
 Thus, if you want to see lupines, visit during the mentioned months.

 Also, there are few trees and almost no shade along the path.
 Therefore, choose either the early or the late hours of the day.